tomideadeoye/merislabs-official/reference.md

 "Memory Manager": Streamlit UI to query and potentially add/edit (carefully!) items in your Qdrant vector store via the Python API.

 "Networking Outreach": Existing Python logic, exposed via API, triggered from Streamlit or n8n.
-Results stored in Notion/Memory.
+Results stored in WE NO LONGER USE NOTION, MIGRREATE ALL TO NEON/POSTGRESSDB/SCHEMA, ENSURE WE ARE COMPLETELY USING THE DB FROM NEON AND DELTE ALL MIGRATED FILES/Memory.

 "Routines": Primarily orchestrated by n8n (scheduled check-ins, daily kickstart) calling Python API endpoints.